Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF Latency Modeling

-For the implementation of our \ac{HLF} network, we exploit the \ac{HLF} v1.3 sample network released at \cite{HLF1.3} on one physical machine.
+For the implementation of our \ac{HLF} network, we exploit the \ac{HLF} v1.3 sample network\footnote{\url{https://hyperledger-fabric.readthedocs.io/en/release-1.3}.} on one physical machine.
 The machine running the \ac{HLF} network is with Intel\textregistered~Xeon W-2155 @ 3.30 GHz processor and 16 GB RAM.
-In addition, we newly bring up a Kafka/ZooKeeper-based ordering service consisting of four Kafka nodes, three ZooKeeper nodes, and three frontend nodes that are connected to the Kafka node cluster in the network.
+In addition, we newly bring up a Kafka/ZooKeeper-based ordering service consisting of four Kafka nodes, three ZooKeeper nodes, and three frontend nodes that are connected to the Kafka node cluster in the network (i.e., the minimum number of required Kafka and ZooKeeper nodes for crash fault tolerance).
 Note that the frontend node is not only to inject transactions from clients into the Kafka node cluster, but also to receive new blocks, which will be disseminated to peers.
 The \ac{HLF} network has one endorsing peer and two committing peers.
-Note that the number of committing peers may not affect the ledger-commitment latency because they can only validate newly delivered blocks and hold copied ledgers \cite{GorLeeGolKes:19}.
+Note that the number of committing peers may not affect the ledger-commitment latency because they only validate newly delivered blocks and hold copied ledgers.

-Each test run includes 1,000 transaction proposals to submit.
-All proposals attempt to update a key-value set, using appropriate arguments for the \textit{changeCarOwner} function defined in the \textit{Fabcar} chaincode in \cite{HLF1.3}.
+We perform 10 test runs for one experiment setup, and each test run includes 1,000 transaction proposals transmitted.
+All proposals attempt to update a key-value set, using appropriate parameters for the \textit{changeCarOwner} function defined in the \textit{Fabcar} chaincode\footnote{\url{https://github.com/hyperledger/fabric-samples/blob/release-1.3/chaincode/fabcar/go/fabcar.go}.}.
 Each of the equipped frontend nodes has an equal probability of being selected to relay a transaction from our client to the Kafka node cluster, and to make a new block propagated.
 Note that the generated proposals in one test run do not access the same key-value set.
-Hence, we do not consider the MVCC violation in this paper.
+Hence, we do not consider the multi-version concurrency control (MVCC) violation during the validation phase in this article.

-The client generates new transactions at the rate of $\txnrate$ transactions/sec, and their inter-generation times follow an exponential distribution.
+New transactions are generated at the rate of $\txnrate$ transactions/second, and their inter-generation times follow an exponential distribution.
 At each iteration of test runs, we not only vary the transaction generation rate $\txnrate$, but also measure the endorsing, ordering, validation, and ledger-commitment latency in order to analyze the impact of increasing $\txnrate$.
 Note that $\block$ and $\timeout$ refer to the block size and block-generation timeout, respectively.